dcnetto/watson-example-reducer/README.md

 * Ideas for the future
     * Is there a way to find the better cluster representant?
     * Add support for Damerau-Levenshtein distance
+    * Is it possible to add a "Deploy to IBM Cloud Button"?

 ## KNOWN BUGS
 * None (so far)